Looking to improve audio quality? Smart move.

 Even though you’re looking to improve audio quality, nearly everyone shies away from the microphone.
 Don’t.

 Even a slight distance from a mic makes you sound like you’re in a cave.

 You’ll want to nearly kiss it.
-Make it your friend, and it will make you friends as you build your audience.
+Make it your friend, and it will make you friends as you build your audience with audio content marketing.

 6. Set up a pop filter

 The downside of speaking near the microphone is that it causes “plosives.”